ashpaqinamdar/mern-crud/README.md

 ## How to get started

 1. Firstly clone the project on your local machine
-2. There are three folders in this project ie: `React` folder for frontend code and the `server` folder which contains the backend code
+2. There are two folders in this project ie: `React` folder for frontend code and the `server` folder which contains the backend code

 ### `How to run the frontend`